vladymyrkozyr/FishPlots/README.md

 ## Package managers

-To download all denendencies you can use `npm install` or `yarn` commands (yarn package manader is preferable).
+To download all denendencies you can use `npm install` or `yarn` commands (yarn package manager is preferable).

 ## Build